 How to Make Chocolate Mint Cookies

-2. Dry Ingredients: Beat in the baking chocolate and cocoa powder and then add the flour and baking soda and mix until the dough comes together.
+- Then add the flour and mix until the dough comes together.

 I hope you give these mint chocolate Christmas cookies a try this year.
 If you do, please send me some!
 I can’t ever get enough of them!